MrPanda05/SimpleLoginSystem/README.md

+Despite the name, this is  e-commerce api.

-Small e-commerce api system, using aspnet minimal api
+sing aspnet minimal api

 this is a very simplified project.